-- A. Backyards must be fully landscaped with sod (must be irrigated) or aggregate mulch to stabilize the ground surface. - B. Landscape beds and tree plantings (when used) must be irrigated. - C. Rear Yards which rear an Amenity are required to have a continuous landscape bed along the rear fence, and populated with at least the plant quantities as shown below.
+- A. Backyards must be fully landscaped with sod (must be irrigated) or aggregate mulch to stabilize the ground surface. - B. Landscape beds and tree plantings (when used) must be irrigated. - C. Rear Yards which rear an Amenity shall have a continuous landscape bed along the interior side of the rear fence; populated with at least the plant quantities as shown below.
+Additional shrubs may be required to fully screen the foundation.

 REAR YARD (AMENITY) PLANT QUANTITY REQUIREMENTS

-LOT WIDTH(S) TREES HARDY SHRUBS
+TREES HARDY SHRUBS

-1.5" Caliper Shade Tree Ornamental Tree (6' tall min. at installation) 24" Min.
-Height at Installation
+LOT WIDTH(S) 1.5" Caliper Ornamental Tree Shade Tree (6' tall min. at installation) 1 Gallon 5 Gallon

-45' - 50' 1 1 Continuous Hedge/
+45' - 50' 1 1 15 10

-60' 1 1 Evergreen Screening Plants
+60' 1 1 18 12

 Shade Tree trunk caliper to be measured at two (2') feet above natural grade.
-(Reference Exhibit: "D6")